RomiRand/PoapArtParticipants/README.md

 # PoapArtParticipants
-A tool to identify all drawing participants of a custom area on app.poap.art
+An unofficial tool to identify all drawing participants of a custom area on app.poap.art

 __________
 Sometimes people want to find out who helped drawing their images (for example to reward them with a poap).